tomchung/tomchung.github.io/README.md

 ### Tom Chung Studio
 A static portfolio site for Tom Chung Studio.

+### Sync your project
+Open the github app and sync both the `tomchung.github.io` and `tomchung.net` projects to make sure you have the latest version on you computer.

 ### Run the website locally
 Open terminal.app and type the following two commands: